ketankshukla/COMP660/Module 7 Assignment/questions.md

 ### Sample Output
 ```
+# Case 1: Small Number of Bytes
+Enter number of Bytes you would like to determine the signed range of (or 'x' to exit): 1
+1 Byte(s) integral type with 8 bits can encode 256 numbers.
+The signed range will be from -128 to 127

+# Case 2: Standard 4-Byte Integer
 Enter number of Bytes you would like to determine the signed range of (or 'x' to exit): 4
 4 Byte(s) integral type with 8 bits can encode 4,294,967,296 numbers.
 The signed range will be from -2,147,483,648 to 2,147,483,647

+# Case 3: Large Number (Scientific Notation)
 Enter number of Bytes you would like to determine the signed range of (or 'x' to exit): 12
 12 Byte(s) integral type with 8 bits can encode 7.92e+28 numbers.
 The signed range will be from -3.96e+28 to 3.96e+28

+# Case 4: Invalid Input
+Enter number of Bytes you would like to determine the signed range of (or 'x' to exit): abc
+Please enter a valid integer for the number of bytes.

+# Case 5: Exit Command
+Enter number of Bytes you would like to determine the signed range of (or 'x' to exit): x
+Exiting program...
 ```

 ---